Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Background

+From this perspective, each photon-counting event adds a source jump $\mathcal{J}$ at some time $t^\prime$.
+The photon counting result is then given by integrating over all possible jump times $t^\prime$ between $t_0$ and $t$.

 This photon-number decomposition (see Fig.~\ref{figonemode}c) provides the state of the source $\hat{\rho}^{(n)}(t)=\mathcal{P}^{(n)}(t,t_0)\hat{\rho}(t_0)$ given that $n$ photons have been detected between time $t_0$ and $t$, which occurs with the probability of $p^{(n)}(t)=\text{Tr}[\hat{\rho}^{(n)}(t)]$.
-The recursive solution, which can be evaluated using the scattering module in the QuTiP Python package \cite{johansson2012qutip}, implies that simulating $n$th-order time-integrated quantities requires solving an $n$-dimensional time integral.
-Hence, the time to compute $p^{(n)}$ scales exponentially, roughly following $\mathcal{O}\left({N_{dt}}^n\right)$ where $N_{dt}$ is the number of time steps needed to resolve the time dynamics.
+However, the recursive solution, which can be evaluated using the scattering module in QuTiP \cite{johansson2012qutip}, implies that simulating $n$th-order time-integrated quantities requires solving an $n$-dimensional time integral.
+Hence, the time to compute $p^{(n)}$ in this way will scale exponentially, roughly following $\mathcal{O}\left({N_{dt}}^n\right)$ where $N_{dt}$ is the number of time steps needed to resolve the time dynamics.